 - Hire a paid professional designer online or in-person to render your design.

-- Seek out pro bono design work for your nonprofit’s event shirts from either a professional or a talented team member.
+- Seek out pro bono design work for your nonprofit’s shirts from either a professional or a talented team member.

 If you’re comfortable with your final design concept and understand your target audience very well, create a finished design yourself!
 Use an online design platform to make the process easier.
 Check out Bonfire’s design tool for a look at the intuitive features to look for in any t-shirt design platform.